HL7/davinci-alerts/source/pages/guidance.md

 - Not shown in figure 4, after the Intermediary successfully receives the notification, processes it and optionally searches and process the search results, it redistributes the data the end users.
 It **MAY** use FHIR messaging and the `$process-message` operation to do this or some other messaging protocol such as Direct, SMS or V2 messaging.
 Note that the Notification Intermediary **MAY** customize the content based on the end user (for example, withholding data that a particular care team member does not need).

-#### APIs
-{:.no_toc}

-One of the following sets of Da Vinci Notification FHIR artifacts are used in this transaction:

-- [Da Vinci Notification Message Bundle Profile]
-- [Da Vinci Notifications MessageHeader Profile]
-- A Use Case Specific MessageDefinition and GraphDefinition

- - Use Case Specific Bundle Profile derived from the:
-   - [Da Vinci Notification Message Bundle Profile]
-   - [Da Vinci Notifications MessageHeader Profile]

 #### Usage
 {:.no_toc}

-The `$process-message` operation is invoked by the  Sender using the `POST` syntax with notification message bundle resource in the request body:
+The `$process-message` operation is invoked by the Sender using the `POST` syntax:

 `POST [base]$process-message`

-**Example Transaction**

-See the [Admit/Discharge Use Case] page for a detailed description of how this example was created.
-{:.highlight-note}
+The body of the operation is the Da Vinci Notification Message Bundle containing:

+  1. The MessageHeader which is the first resource in the bundle and contains the the message event code - that identifies the nature of the notification.
+  1. The other resources in the bundle depend on the notification use case and defined by either the MessageDefinition and GraphDefinition or FHIR Profiles as described above.

+An HTTP Status success code is returned on successful submission.

-The following transaction show an example of using the `$process-message` operation to send a Da Vinci Notification Message Bundle:
+See the Admit/Discharge scenario [Example Transaction] for an example of using the `$process-message` operation to send a Da Vinci Notification Message Bundle.

-{% include examplebutton_default.html example="process-message-example" b_title = "Click Here To See Example Notification " %}

 ### Reliable Delivery